|

 the beginning . . . . .

-system was introduced to keep track of the fish stocks.
-Two Excel
+in 2005.
+A paper-based system was introduced to keep track of the

-tables were also started to keep track of deaths and crosses.
+fish stocks and two Excel tables were used to keep track of

 Every time a new batch of eggs came into the facility it was